About This Course

 - AD5837: Design, Training and Inclusion (10 credits)

-Assessing learning needs; reflecting upon and designing accessible teaching practices to meet the diverse needs of people with disabilities; incorporating flexible approaches to learning and assessment; designing accessible promotional materials.
+This module will examine methodologies used of assessing learning and development needs; reflecting upon and designing accessible, person centred teaching/support practices to meet the diverse needs of people with disabilities; incorporating flexible approaches to learning and assessment; designing accessible materials.

 Types of sports and leisure; common barriers to sport and leisure for people with disabilities in Ireland; comparative analysis with other countries; adapted sports; making sport and leisure accessible to people with disabilities; sport and leisure as tools for the inclusion of people with disabilities.